heiklap/dawo/README.md

       //  code, play with other variables
     }
+    // run code in browser and check console output: Ctrl-Shift-i

 ###  About variable names and Classes in Dawo
 Play in IDE editor with alphabet: a..z to see, what variables are available.